-Looking after a wound or skin tear during the coronavirus
+Looking after a wound or skin tear

 - If the wound is bleeding heavily, elevate the arm or leg and apply pressure over the wound for 5-10 minutes to stop any bleeding.
 Ideally wear gloves and use a clean dressing.